 Q How do I manage my crop of HEAR?

-A HEAR crops are managed in a similar fashion to any other Rape crop being grown.
-Varietal information is supplied to our growers regarding standard agronomic factors such as crop height, disease susceptibility and maturity, etc.
+A HEAR crops are managed in an identical fashion to any other Rapeseed crop being grown.

 Q Are HEAR varieties as high yielding as other Rape?

 A Yes - new varieties give yields close or equivalent to '00' and exceed '000', and any difference in yield is offset by the quality bonuses gained from the 2% higher oil content from HEAR.

 Q What seed treatments will be applied to the planting seed?